sawby08/lovetale/README.md

 - FIGHTing is completely finished.
     - Dusting effect has not been implemented yet.
 To be honest, I don't even know where to start with this.
-    - Slight visual glitches show when killing both enemies and the "YOU WON!" screen shows.

 - ACTing is completely finished.